 Major life changes require some major planning.
 Instead of digging out of the financial hole that a wedding leaves in your bank account, prepare to hurdle across it.

 My biggest tip for wedding decorations is borrow, borrow, borrow!
-We borrowed as much greenery, lights, tulle, gossamer, etc. as we could.
-We also borrowed dishes, punch bowls, serving bowls, etc. for the reception.
+We borrowed as much greenery, lights, tulle, gossamer, etc.

 I found tree topper bows at Michael's that were 70% off!
 These will serve as our pew bows for a "winter" wedding in 3 weeks.